 Communicate Schedule Changes

-Because of COVID-19, many scheduled appointments will be canceled including trials, depositions, hearings, mediations, and arbitrations.
+Because of COVID-19, most of your law firm will have canceled appointments including trials, depositions, hearings, mediations, and arbitrations.
 It is important to communicate and continue to update all clients about cancelations or postponed dates.
 Sometimes these procedures are not canceled and are scheduled to take place.
 Before proceeding, you must consider the client and whether to go through with it depending on the client.
 If the client is elderly or has underlying health conditions they are an “at-risk” group.
 Your meeting with your client should then be rescheduled to a later date or switched to a virtual meeting.

 With any cancelations or rescheduled dates, one must always communicate with the client.
 You should always apologize to show your gratitude and understating of their frustration.
 It is vital to your business continuity to properly communicate with your clients.
 Communication is the key to keeping staff and clients informed and on the same page as the firm.